Shees-Ali/AIES-CCP-Project/agent-py/README.md

-# Sample Agent
+# Project Manager Agent

-This is a sample agent project built with LangGraph and LangChain.
+This is a Project Manager Agent project built with LangGraph and LangChain.

 ## Setup Instructions